CHT2520/intro-tailwind/README.md

 - The navigation items would benefit from being given a bit more 'white space' and they need aligning properly with the logo text in both the mobile view and at wider screen sizes.
 - The links in the main content of the page would benefit from styling e.g. changing the colour to fit with the rest of the design and adding a `hover` to give feedback to the user.
 - The hamburger menu is grey.
 Can you change this to white.
-- Instead of using an 'X' for the close, can you add an SVG close icon.
+- Instead of using an 'X' for the close, can you use an SVG close icon.